-Some fields you may want to look in to are: geriatrics, pediatrics, orthopedics, women’s health, prosthetics, veterans hospital, neurological physical therapy, therapy in a school, sports rehab, and cardiovascular and pulmonary therapy.
-There are a wide range of specialties in physical therapy.
+Some fields you may want to look into are: geriatrics, pediatrics, orthopedics, women’s health, prosthetics, veterans hospital, neurological physical therapy, therapy in a school, sports rehab, and cardiovascular and pulmonary therapy.
+There is a wide range of specialties in physical therapy.

 Make sure to let the places where you are shadowing know what kind of experience you are looking for.
 Be clear about this so that you get the most out of your experience!

 Things like that are some examples.
 Also let them know that you want to specifically shadow a physical therapist.
 Definitely connect with patients and get comfortable interacting with them.
 Do not be afraid to ask questions.
 All of these tips will help you create a relationship with physical therapists you observe, instead of just being another body in the room.

 Make sure to have a log where you track your hours and have the physical therapist sign off on the log just in case!
 Lastly, get reliable contact information from the physical therapist who you are shadowing and if possible have a backup physical therapist that can verify your hours at the same clinic.
 I suggest this because it will help you always have someone you can get into contact with, just in case things change or there is a problem.
 It’ll save you the headache!

 Most physical therapy schools require you to have at least one letter from a physical therapist and a professor in your major.
 It is important to check what types of letters of recommendation each school you are applying to requires.